 In January 2017, the FASB issued ASU 2017-04, "Intangibles-Goodwill and Other: Simplifying the Test for Goodwill Impairment", which no longer requires an entity to perform a hypothetical purchase price allocation to measure goodwill impairment.
 Instead, goodwill will be measured using the difference between the carrying amount and the fair value of the reporting unit.
-The guidance is effective for the interim and annual periods beginning on or after December 15, 2019, with early adoption permitted.
-The adoption of this guidance is not expected to have a material impact on the Company's financial statements.
+The standard is effective for the interim and annual periods beginning on or after December 15, 2019, with early adoption permitted.
+The Company will adopt this standard on January 1, 2020.
+The adoption of this standard is not expected to have a material impact on the Company's financial statements.